-- Explain how a common systems of cooperation in criminal law enforcement developed within the European Union and Council of Europe frameworks and draw implications from this development for the various actors within this system;
+- Explain how a common system of cooperation in criminal law enforcement developed within the European Union and Council of Europe frameworks and draw implications from this development for the various actors within this system.

 The timetable of this course can be found in uSis.

 This course is legal in nature.
 Still, it aims to provide a comprehensive and multi-disciplinary account of European Criminal Justice.
 The very diverse backgrounds of students, with or without a legal background, will be taken into account in order to secure an adaptive and individualized teaching.
 Supplementary readings may be recommended to strengthen students’ background knowledge of the subject matter.